g-otn/ineedmoremoon/README.md

 The raw data used, provided via Google Drive, were:

 - Two high-resolution photos were provided (one for each side of the silicate disc).
-  - These were upscaled and denoised using waifu2x for slighly better readibility.
+  - These were upscaled and denoised using waifu2x for slightly better readibility.
   - The photos have some defects because there was no time to get a better picture.
   - Hosted in Imgur with permission.
 - Two `.txt` files containing the list of names (one for each side of the silicate disc), in "circular" formatting.
 See [data/names/raw](data/names/raw).